ipfs-shipyard/ipfs-deploy/README.md

 ## Security

-We use `dotenv` to handle credentials.
-Don't commit your `.env` file to source control.
+- We use `dotenv` to handle credentials.
+Never commit your `.env` file to source control.
+- By default, we do **not** upload hidden files (dot files) to IPFS.
+If you are sure you want them to be added, use the flag `-H, --hidden`.

 ## Contributing